-A native of Minnesota, April Ryun Kim has given numerous performances as a soloist, collaborative pianist, and chamber musician.
+Dr. April Ryun Kim has given numerous performances as a soloist, collaborative pianist, and chamber musician, showcasing a broad range of repertoire.
 She has been featured as a soloist in the MasterWorks Festival Honors Recital, and with the St. Olaf Orchestra as senior soloist.
-She has won winning prizes from competitions including the Thursday Musical and Schubert Club.
-Having an enthusiasm for new music, she has performed in the St. Olaf Faculty Chamber Ensemble, featuring works by Ann Millikan, 10th Wave, a new music chamber ensemble based in the Twin Cities, performing works written by Missy Mazzoli, Steve Reich, David Lang, and many more.
+Additionally, she has won winning prizes from competitions including the Thursday Musical and Schubert Club.
+Having an enthusiasm for new music, she has performed in the St. Olaf Faculty Chamber Ensemble, and is a regular performer in 10th Wave, a chamber collective based in the Twin Cities, performing works written by Missy Mazzoli, Steve Reich, David Lang, and many more.
 In Kansas City, she has performed in the Musica Nova ensembles at the University of Missouri - Kansas City (UMKC), working with composers such as Zhou Long and Tania León.
-As part of her lecture recital, she commissioned and gave the world premiere of “가위 (Scissors): Fantasia Toccata,” written by composer Jiyoun Chung.
+In 2018, she commissioned and gave the world premiere of “가위 (Scissors): Fantasia Toccata,” written by composer Jiyoun Chung.

-Dr. Kim completed a D.M.A. in piano performance at the University of Missouri - Kansas City, M.M. in solo and collaborative performance from the Cleveland Institute of Music, and a B.M. in piano performance with a collaborative emphasis at St. Olaf College.
+A native of Minnesota, Dr. Kim completed a B.M. in piano performance with a collaborative emphasis from St. Olaf College, M.M. in solo and collaborative performance from the Cleveland Institute of Music, and D.M.A. in piano performance from the University of Missouri - Kansas City.
 Her former teachers include Kent McWilliams, Kathryn Brown, Anita Pontremoli, and Diane Helfers Petrella.